k0retux/fuddly/docs/source/tutorial.rst

 .. seealso:: If you want to see an ASCII representation of the data,
              in order to grasp the way the graph is built, issue the command ``show_data`` after the generation process.
-It will depict something like what is presented `hereunder
+It will depict something like what is shown `here under
              <#zip-show-cmd>`_.

 	     .. _zip-show-cmd: